Tarik Reza Toha

 Skills: Distributed Systems, Machine Learning, Hadoop, SimGrid, WEKA, R, Arduino, Java, MySQL

-4. Bluetooth Messaging App: Developed complementary macOS (BlueClient) and iOS (BlueApp) applications enabling Bluetooth Low Energy (BLE) communication.
-Implemented a custom GATT service on the macOS peripheral and a central client on iOS to manage connection, subscription, and bidirectional data exchange.
+4. Bluetooth Messaging App: Developed macOS (BlueClient) and iOS (BlueApp) applications for Bluetooth Low Energy (BLE) messaging.
+Implemented a custom GATT service on macOS as the peripheral and an iOS central client for managing connection, subscription, and two-way data exchange.

 Skills: iOS Development, macOS Development, Bluetooth Low Energy